LoicMarechal/libOL/README.md

                            0, NULL, NULL,
                            0, NULL, NULL,
                            1, 1);

-      TriIdx = LolGetNearest(OctIdx, LolTypTri, crd, &dis, 0., NULL, NULL, 0);
+      // Find the closest triangle from a given point TriIdx = LolGetNearest(OctIdx, LolTypTri, crd, &dis, 0., NULL, NULL, 0);

-      printf("The closest triangle from (%g %g %g) is: %d, distance = %g\n", crd[0], crd[1], crd[2], TriIdx, dis);
+      // Print the triangle's index and the distance from the source point printf("The closest triangle from (%g %g %g) is: %d, distance = %g\n", crd[0], crd[1], crd[2], TriIdx, dis);

+      // Free the octree
       LolFreeOctree(OctIdx);
 ```